iceblue666/Packages/README.md

 # Packages
-Some perfect packages I try to achieve myself for better and deeper understandings of JavaScript.
+Some perfect packages I try to imitate myself for better and deeper understandings of JavaScript.